17 Best Bars in San Antonio, Texas

 Downtown

-With this winemaking and tasting room facility in downtown San Antonio, this urban winery specializes in local wine education and serving only Texas wines.
+With their wine-making and -tasting room facility in downtown San Antonio, this urban winery specializes in local wine education and serving only Texas wines.
 It usually features six wines on tap and dozens of bottles.
+They also produce their own wines.

 Downtown

 Amazingly, this pub was built in County Monaghan, Ireland, and shipped to San Antonio, where it was reassembled.
-They are open for lunch and dinner daily (lots of Irish specials, naturally) and have live music every night.
+They are open for lunch and dinner daily (lots of Irish specials, naturally) and have live music seven nights a week.